ayaka14732/tpu-starter/README.md

 At the first three months, it is completely free because all the fees are covered by Google Cloud free trial.
 After that, I pay only about HK$13.95 (approx. US$1.78) for one month for the outbound Internet traffic.

+It is worth noticing that, as Lucas points out [on Twitter](https://twitter.com/_clashluke/status/1513966154842353670), when launching dozens of TPUs, each downloads your dataset individually.
+Unfortunately, If TPU and dataset are on different continents, you'll have to pay for the bandwidth, which is very pricy.

 ## 4. Create a TPU VM Instance

 ### 4.1.
 Modify VPC firewall